teachingaway/teachingaway.github.io/_posts/2014-06-19-Alice-v-CLS-Bank-Supreme-Court-on-Software-Patents.md

+#Concurrence

-# JUSTICE SOTOMAYOR, with whom JUSTICE GINSBURG and JUSTICE BREYER join, concurring.
+### JUSTICE SOTOMAYOR, with whom JUSTICE GINSBURG and JUSTICE BREYER join, concurring.

 I adhere to the view that any “claim that merely describes a method of doing business does not qualify as a ‘process’ under §101.”
 Bilski v.
 Kappos, 561 U. S. 593, 614 (2010) (Stevens, J., concurring in judgment); see also In re Bilski, 545 F. 3d 943, 972 (CA Fed.
 2008) (Dyk, J., concurring) (“There is no suggestion in any of th[e] early [English] consideration of process patents that processes for organizing human activity were or ever had been patentable”).
 As in Bilski, however, I further believe that the method claims at issue are drawn to an abstract idea.
 Cf. 561 U. S., at 619 (opinion of Stevens, J.).
 I therefore join the opinion of the Court.